Ecohackerfarm/powerplant/README.md

    `/jwt-secret.js`
    ex: `export default 'random-string-comes-here'`
 7. Start the Docker image by running `npm run mongo`
+8. Run 'npm start'
-8. Run the Firebase data migration by running `npm run migrate`
+9. Run the Firebase data migration by running `npm run migrate`
-9. At this point, everything should be set up.
+10. At this point, everything should be set up.
 Run `npm test` to make sure everything is working, and `npm start` to begin serving the website on `http://localhost:8080`
-10. Done!
+11. Done!

 The project may not run properly after reboot because it fails to connect to the database.
 Running `docker restart pp_main` fixes the